christensenjairus/Incrypto/README.md

         sudo pacman -S nodejs npm git
 #  -> (on CentOS/Redhat)
         sudo yum install nodejs npm git

+# Now, update Node and NPM to the latest stable version globally
+        sudo npm install -g n
+        sudo n stable
+# Now, close this shell.
+This is important because the current shell will remember the old location of npm, which we don't want.
 ```

 #### Download this repository
 You can do this in 2 ways
 1. Click the download button on Github OR